To Rome with love: Off the beaten path

 There are a number of mosaic floors still visible throughout the site but one of the best preserved was at the Forum of the Porta Marina where the black and white scenes clearly depict athletes in action.
 Located at the furthest point from the entrance, I'd highly recommend making the effort to go this far.
 It was one of my favourite parts of the site.
 The entrance structure is so impressive and it looked spectacular in the evening light against that glorious blue sky.

 You'll probably notice those very unusual trees that appear in almost every photograph.
-Some are Mediterranean pine but the ones we loved were the flat topped Cypress trees which you'll see everywhere including in the city.
-They are so evocative of Rome.
+Some are Mediterranean pine but the ones we loved are the flat topped Cypress trees which you'll see everywhere including in the city.
+They will forever remind me of Rome.

 We spent about four hours on the site and still didn't see everything but it was starting to get dark and we had to leave.
 It's not a huge site and nowhere near as large as Pompeii but you'll still need to allow yourself a few hours here to get a proper sense of the place.
 Just a word to the wise: bring food with you as there is only one café on site and it's pretty awful.
 It looks very promising on entry as the decor is classy but our sandwiches were dire.
 Coffee wasn't bad though.